BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_09.md

 ArviZ utilizes for animated Posterior Predictive Checks.
-Notable examples of animation used in uncertainty communication are the New York Times Election Needle [^5], which used a shaking needle gauge to highlight .
+Notable examples of animation used in uncertainty communication are the New York Times Election Needle [^5], which used a shaking needle gauge to highlight the uncertainty estimation of which candidate would ultimately win.
  Another election example is Matthew Kay's Presidential Plinko [^6].
 Both of these visualizations used motion to show the estimated outcome of various United States election results and how it was generated.
 Most importantly both used animation give a sense of the